 Kids Have Foot Pain Too!

-School is barely in session and already my Grapevine office is overrun with kids.
+School is barely in session and already the FAANT offices are overrun with kids.
 Lots and lots of kids!
-We joked Wednesday afternoon that I think I saw the entire 4th, 5th, and 6th grade in one afternoon.
+We joked that I think I saw the entire 4th, 5th, and 6th grade in one afternoon.
 It really did seem that every patient that day was around 10 years old!
 As I was giggling with another patient, who thought she had mistakenly walked into a pediatrician's office, she really made me aware that most adults don't realize that kids have foot issues.
 She asked why they were all there and what kinds of things kids come in with, then laughingly suggested that they couldn't all have ingrown toenails!